aldor007/mort/README.md

 ```
 List of all image operations can be found in [Image-Operations.md](doc/Image-Operations.md)

-More examples of configuration and use case can be found in TODO
+More details about configuration can be found in [Configuration.md](doc/Configuration.md)

 ## Debian and Ubuntu

 I will provide Debian package when we will be completely stable ;)